Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 mermaid: true
 ---

-Architecture is shaped by many decisions that are never called architecture decisions.
+Architecture is shaped by many decisions that are never labeled as architecture decisions.

 A product team introduces a new platform.

 Management funds one capability rather than another.

-Security sets a mandatory control.
+Security mandates a control.

 A business owner accepts a risk.

 Each decision creates dependencies, boundaries, standards, and future constraints.

-Architecture is often documented through systems, platforms, integrations, capabilities, and target states.
+Architecture is usually documented through systems, platforms, integrations, capabilities, and target states.

 These views show what exists.

-They rarely show who has the authority to shape it.
+They rarely show who has the authority to change it.

-That pattern of authority, consultation, accountability, and escalation forms a **decision architecture**.
+That distribution of authority, involvement, accountability, escalation, and organizational memory forms a **decision architecture**.

+A decision architecture is the explicit distribution of authority, involvement, accountability, escalation, and organizational memory for consequential decisions.

-Explicit decision rights make clear who can decide, who must contribute, and where accountability sits.
+Explicit decision rights make clear who can decide, who must contribute, who is accountable, and where a decision goes when it exceeds the current mandate.

 > Those who make consequential decisions shape the architecture that emerges.